Aluminum electrolytic capacitor: Capacitor behavior after storage or disuse

 In many quarters, electrolytic capacitors are considered very unreliable components when compared to other passives.
 This is partly a function of the history of these components.
 Capacitors manufactured during and before World War II sometimes suffered from contamination during manual manufacturing, and in particular chlorine salts were often the reason for corrosive processes leading to high leakage currents.
 Chlorine acts on aluminum as a catalyst for the formation of unstable oxide without becoming chemically bound itself.

 After World War II this problem was known but the measuring equipment was not accurate enough to detect chlorine in very low ppm concentration.
 The situation improved over the next 20 years and the capacitors became good enough for longer life applications.
-This lead in turn to a previously unnoticed water driven corrosion, which weakens the stable dielectric oxide layer during storage or disuse.
+This leads in turn to a previously unnoticed water driven corrosion, which weakens the stable dielectric oxide layer during storage or disuse.
 This leads to high leakage currents after storage.
 Most of the electrolytes in that time contain water, and many of the capacitors reach their end of life by drying out.
 Water driven corrosion was the reason for recommended precondition instructions.

 The first solution in the 1970s was the development of water-free electrolyte systems based on organic solvents.
-Their advantages, among other things were lower leakage currents and nearly unlimited shelf life., but this led to another problem: The growing mass production with automatic insertion machines requires a washing of the PCB's after soldering; these cleaning solutions contained chloroalkane (CFC) agents.
+Their advantages, among other things were lower leakage currents and nearly unlimited shelf life, but this led to another problem: the growing mass production with automatic insertion machines requires a washing of the PCB's after soldering; these cleaning solutions contained chloroalkane (CFC) agents.
 Such halogen solutions sometimes permeate the seal of a capacitor and initiate chlorine corrosion.
 Again there was a leakage current problem.